About Machu Picchu

 Where to Find the Best Local Food Experiences:

-- San Pedro Market, Cusco: Visit this bustling market to sample local delicacies, buy fresh produce, and interact with vendors.
+- San Pedro Market, Cusco: Explore the bustling market to sample a variety of local products and street food.

 Tips for Dietary Restrictions or Food Allergies: